GeertWille/sketch-to-xcode-assets-catalog/README.md

 * Export: cmd + &

+## Adding Padding to slices
+From now on you can manually decide how big you want your exported asset to be.
+Just include a slicelayer in the group of that asset and it will not use the size of the group but the size of that slicelayer...

 ## Credits
 This plugin is based on my other project [sketch-export-assets].
 Now it's even more easier for our designers to deliver the assets to our iOS developers.